 Following Approval of Request

-Once a request is approved, the instructor will be asked to assist the director in finding a student who has already successfully completed the course with at least a B grade to serve as an S.I. leader.
+Once a request is approved, the instructor will be asked to assist in finding a student who has already successfully completed the course with at least a B grade to serve as an S.I. leader.
 This student must be available to attend all the classes and hold 2-3 weekly, one-hour long S.I. sessions.
 At these S.I. sessions, the group leader facilitates cooperative, interactive learning, with the emphasis on active comprehension and retention strategies, not just "repeating the lecture."
 If the instructor does not have a specific applicant in mind, then internal candidates (i.e., currently-employed tutors) will be contacted, followed by a general posting on HawkJobs.
 If an S.I. leader cannot be found, hired, and trained in a timely manner, the S.I. assignment may delayed or may not happen for the requested semester.

 Across the board, students who regularly utilize S.I.
 (3 or more visits in a semester) earn roughly a half a letter grade higher than their peers in the same class, so it is an effective model PROVIDED students actually attend the S.I. sessions.
 The more you can do to advocate and vocally support both the sessions and the S.I. group leader during your class, the better attended the sessions will be.

 Finally, while the level of instructor involvement with the S.I. group leader varies, it is important to at least maintain open lines of communication and conference when deemed necessary.
 S.I. leaders welcome instructor involvement and feedback in the designing of the weekly sessions.
 The S.I. leader will email Lesson Plans and Artifacts on Sundays preceding the weekly sessions to the instructor for review and feedback, and the reflective write-ups following said sessions are emailed by Campus Tutorial Services Office Staff to the instructors on a weekly basis.
-Campus Tutorial Services is always available to assist in the process.
+Campus Tutorial Services is always available to assist in all aspects of this process.

 For additional information on the training process, job descriptions, and contracts for S.I.
 Group Leaders, please click on "Job Information and Applications" and "Tutor Training Process" found to the left.
 A good summary of Supplemental Instruction can be found at http://www.ed.gov/pubs/EPTW/eptw14/eptw14d.html.
 More detailed information can be found at http://www.umkc.edu/cad/si/.